Application Programming Interface

 URL structure

-Requests are submitted to a uniform resource locator (URL) that contains the following ingredients:
+Requests are submitted to a uniform resource locator (URL) that contains the following components:

 url = base_url/endpoint?query_string